dwf/rescued-scipy-wiki/PyLab.rst

 #format rst

-Currently this page reflects the vision of KeirMierle_, and not necessarily the community as a whole.
+Currently this page reflects the vision of KeirMierle, and not necessarily the community as a whole.
 By integrating consensus from mailing list discussions, I will refine and polish this vision and form a plan of action such that the community can move the numpy+scipy+ipython+matplotlib ensemble closer to the vision outlined below.

 THIS IS NOT COMPLETE YET